Nertonm/TuyaSmartBulbs_API/README.md

     up year-long, so use at your own discretion, as you should with all IoT devices.

 - I've started adding scenes, but I'm going to move them into a separate module, as I don't want bulb names included in the main one.
+Check the comments within the script for info on how to use them.
+I plan on changing pre-set scenes, such as the Xmas one, to trigger existing scenes with pre-set values, rather than have their own methods.

+- The script is getting a little long, so I'll split it up into separate files at some point, once I figure out the best way of structuring them.